Bringing Generations Together

 - The Kendal Early Learning Center is a top-quality accredited early childhood program that works with children age 3 years to 1st grade.
 Children of staff have priority consideration for admission, but there are frequently openings for children from the greater community.
 Residents, also called “grandfriends,” can volunteer with the children, reading or engaging in planned activities.
 The children participate in structured activities with residents of the Stephens Care Center too.
 The Kendal Early Learning Center was the first in Lorain county to be receive a “Five Star award” in Ohio’s Step Up to Quality program, administered by the Ohio Department of Job and Family Services and the Ohio Department of Education.
 This is the highest possible ranking in the new system.

 - Oberlin College students volunteer in many ways.
 Volunteer coordinator Michele Tarsitano-Amato works with students interested in art therapy and music therapy.
 Kendal also serves as a work-study site for students from the college.
-Read more about a recent Kendal/Oberlin College collaboration – an Oberlin Conservatory Opera Theater production of “Strawberry Fields.”
+Recently, Kendal began a program where Oberlin College student volunteers can reside in a house owned by Kendal at Oberlin, and work at the community in exchange for room and board fees.

 - Area high school students work in Kendal dining rooms.
 It’s always delightful when the high school-age staff visit Kendal on prom night, wearing their elegant evening apparel.